JuihoChen/QtTerminalExample/README.md

 ## Connection Management

 ### Connection Organization
-Connections are organized into folders with distinctive emoji icons:
+Connections are organized into folders with distinctive icons:

 - **🏢 Production** - Live servers and production environments
 - **🔧 Development** - Development and staging servers